What is a virtual assistant for real estate?

 How do you decide which tasks should go to a VA?

 Your task priorities need to be set.
-It’s good to start with the end result you desire and work your way back.
+It’s a good idea to begin a time tracking log, then start with the desired result and work your way back.

 Ask yourself these important questions: